Moving your assets and funds offshore – what are the options?

 Receive Focus insights straight to your inbox

-The question everyone is asking is: How do I get my mattress money abroad to invest offshore?
+The question everyone is asking is: How do I get my money abroad to invest offshore?
 A number of options are available.

 Single discretionary allowance